Topology and retardation effect of a giant atom in a topological waveguide: Theoretical Model and Energy Spectrum

-Here, $g$ is the atom-waveguide coupling strength, $\sigma_+$ is the raising operator of the giant atom, and $n,\,m$ denote the number of the cells.
-Without loss of generality, we here set $n<m$.
-Moreover, we assume that the atom resonantly interacts with the bare resonator, and set their frequency to be zero as a reference.
+Here, $\Omega$ is the transition frequency of the two-level giant atom.
+In the following discussion of energy spectrum, we set $\Omega=\omega=0$. $g$ is the atom-waveguide coupling strength, $\sigma_+$ is the raising operator of the giant atom. $n$ and $m$ denote the positions of the unit cells.
+Without loss of generality, hereafter we assume $n<m$.